dome9/cloud-bots/bots/Bots.md

 have rotationStatus=true Limitations: Edits can not be made to AWS maged keys.
 Only customer managed keys can be edited.

+## lambda\_with\_admin\_privileges
+What it does: For each lambda it check all policy that grant blanket permissions ('*') to resources and
+             detach it from the lambda role
+Usage: AUTO: lambda_with_admin_privileges
+Note: The bot will detach the policies that have admin privileges from the lambda role so you will need to configure the specific
+     policies to grant positive permissions to specific AWS services or actions Limitations:None

 ## mark\_for\_stop\_ec2\_resource

 What it does: Tags an ec2 resource with "marked\_for\_stop" and